quantlibjs/quantlibjs.github.io/README.md

 ```

 ### typescript
-`ql.d.ts` file will be published later
+`ql.d.ts` can be found in the same location as ql.mjs

 ## doc